Sebastian-Schuetz/OPEN-SOURCE-LARGE-FORMAT-CNC-MACHINE-3D-PRINTER/README.md

 - Motormounts-dxf: The 3D-DXF files for the motor mounts, so that you don´t have to extract them form the CAD-model for milling
 - Aufbauanleitung.pdf: Contains the "manual" on how to build the CNC.
 For reference always stick to the CAD.
 - CNC-Mill-v3... : A high quality render of the finished machine
 - CNC-OpenBuilds.pdf: THE MOST IMPORTANT DOCUMENT.
-It provides you with further informations
+It provides you with further information on the design decisions, ...
 - SLP...: The scematic.
 IT IS 28 PAGES.
 And was done professionaly.
 So if you think about building a CNC-machine and want to do it right, this is a great starting point.
 - Materialliste.xlsx: The partlist with BOM
 -